×îÐÂÂ鶹ÊÓƵ

 In partnership with Intrepid Travel.

-After checking in to your hotel in central Tbilisi, meet with your tour leader, accompanying expert and fellow guests for a tour briefing.
+After checking into your hotel in central Tbilisi, meet with your tour leader, accompanying expert and fellow guests for a tour briefing.

-From here, visit The Georgian National Museum which includes archaeological relics from the Stone Age right up through until the end of antiquity, including materials representing medieval civic life, industry and agriculture.
+From here, visit the Georgian National Museum, which includes archaeological relics from the Stone Age right up through until the end of antiquity, including materials representing medieval civic life, industry and agriculture.

-DAY 4: ARMAZTSIKHE-BAGINETI ARCHAEOLOGICAL SITE AND MTSKHETA
+DAY 4: ARMAZTSIKHE-BAGINETI ARCHAEOLOGICAL SITE AND MTSKHETA, THEN ON TO KUTAISI

 DAY 5: VANI ARCHAEOLOGICAL SITE AND NOKALAKEVI TOWN FORTRESS